-The 2019 financial statements of Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V. (hereafter referred to as ‘FMO’ or ‘the company’) were prepared by members of the Executive Committee and signed by all members of the Management Board and the Supervisory Board on March 16, 2020 and will be submitted for adoption in the General Meeting of Shareholders on April 23, 2020.
+The 2022 financial statements of Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V. (hereafter referred to as ‘FMO’ or ‘the company’) were prepared by the members of the Management Board and signed by all members of the Management Board and the Supervisory Board on March 16, 2023 and will be submitted for adoption by the General Meeting of Shareholders on April 26, 2023.

-FMO was incorporated in 1970 as a public limited company with 51% of shares held by the Dutch State and 49% held by commercial banks, state unions and other members of the private sector.
-The company is located at Anna van Saksenlaan 71, The Hague, The Netherlands and is registered under ID 27078545 in the Chamber of Commerce.
+FMO was incorporated in 1970 as a public limited company with 51 percent of shares held by the Dutch Government and 49 percent held by commercial banks, state unions and other members of the private sector.
+The company is located at Anna van Saksenlaan 71, 2593 HW The Hague, The Netherlands and is registered under ID 27078545 in the Chamber of Commerce.
 FMO finances activities in developing countries to stimulate private sector development.
 In addition, FMO provides services in relation to government funds and programs.

 Financing and investing activities

 FMO is the Dutch entrepreneurial development bank.
 We support sustainable private sector growth in developing and emerging markets by investing in ambitious entrepreneurs.
-We specialize in sectors where our contribution can have the highest long-term impact: financial institutions, energy and agribusiness
+We specialize in sectors where our contribution can have the highest long-term impact: financial institutions, energy and agribusiness, food and water.

-A minor part of the investment financing is guaranteed by the Dutch government under the Faciliteit Opkomende Markten (FOM), in which FMO itself participates as a 5% to 20% risk partner.
+A minor part of the investment financing is guaranteed by the Dutch Government under the Faciliteit Opkomende Markten (FOM), in which FMO itself participates as a 5 percent to 20 percent risk partner.
 Any losses to be claimed under the guarantee are reported under ‘Other receivables’.

-We arrange syndicated loans by bringing together investors – commercial banks and other development finance institutions (DFIs) - with FMO structuring the financing.
-This enables us to provide our clients with increased access to finance and more diversified lending, while giving our financial partners efficient opportunities to enter new markets.
+We arrange syndicated loans to mobilize funds, by bringing together investors – commercial banks and other development finance institutions (DFIs) - with FMO for structuring these transactions.
+This enables us to provide our customers with increased access to finance and more diversified lending, while giving our financial partners efficient opportunities to enter new markets.

 Commercial fund management

 FMO's subsidiary, FMO Investment Management B.V.
-(FMO IM), carries out portfolio management activities for third party investment funds, which are invested in FMO’s transactions in emerging and developing markets.
-Through these funds FMO IM offers investors access to our expertise in responsible emerging market investing.
+(FMO IM), works with third party investment funds, which participate in FMO’s transactions in emerging market and developing economies.
+Through these funds, FMO IM offers investors access to our expertise in responsible emerging market investing.

 Services in relation to government and public funding

-Apart from financing activities from its own resources, FMO provides loans, guarantees and equity capital from government funds, within the conditions and objectives of those funds.
-The funds consist of subsidies provided under the General Administrative Law Act regarding MASSIF, Access to Energy Fund (AEF), Building Prospects (BP), Capacity Development Program (CD), Partnership Development Fund (PDF), Development Accelerator (DA), Fund Emerging Markets for Developing Countries (also called FOM-OS) and Dutch Fund for Climate and Development (DFCD).
+Apart from financing activities from its own resources, FMO provides loans, guarantees and equity capital from government funding, within the conditions and objectives stipulated in the agreements.
+The Dutch Government funding consists of subsidies provided under the General Administrative Law Act regarding MASSIF, Access to Energy Fund (AEF), Building Prospects, Capacity Development Program (CD) and Dutch Fund for Climate and Development (DFCD).
+In addition, funding is provided by the UK Government for Mobilising Finance for Forests (MFF).

-FMO incurs a risk in MASSIF as it has an equity share of 2.17% (2018: 2.17%).
-With respect to the remaining interest in MASSIF, and the full risk in the other government funds, FMO has a contractual right and obligation to settle the results arising from the funds’ activities with the Dutch State.
-The economic risks related to these funds are predominantly taken by the Dutch government, and FMO has limited power over policy issues regarding these funds.
-FMO receives a remuneration fees for managing these funds.
-Therefore, with the exception of FMO’s equity share in MASSIF, the funds’ assets, results and liabilities are not included in the annual accounts.
-The segment information paragraph provides more detail on the loans and equity investments managed for the risk of the Dutch State.
+FMO incurs a risk in MASSIF as it has an equity share of 2.16 percent (2021: 2.16 percent ).
+With respect to the remaining interest in MASSIF, and the full risk in the other government programs, FMO has a contractual right and obligation to settle the results arising from the programs’ activities with the Dutch Government.
+The economic risks related to these funds are predominantly taken by the Dutch Government, and FMO has limited control over policy issues regarding these funds.
+FMO receives a remuneration fee for managing these funds.
+Therefore, with the exception of FMO’s equity share in MASSIF, the fund's assets, results and liabilities are not included in the financial statements.

-In 2016 the EDFI Management Company (of which FMO is one of the shareholders together with the other EDFIs) has been established in Brussels to manage European Commission (EC) funding for the Electri-FI global facility.
-In 2018 the Agri-FI investment facility as well as the Electri-FI Country Windows investment facility have been added.
-FMO, as accredited entity for the EC, acts as delegatee (contractee) for the EC and has sub-delegated all operational activities related to Electri-FI/Agri-FI and Electri-FI Country Windows to the EDFIMC.
+The European Development Financial Institutions (EDFI) Management Company (of which FMO is one of the shareholders together with the other EDFIs) was established in Brussels to manage European Commission (EC) funding for the Electri-FI global facility, the Agri-FI investment facility and the Electri-FI Country.
+FMO, as accredited entity for the EC, acts as the delegate (contractee) for the EC and has sub-delegated all operational activities related to these facilities to the EDFI Management Company.

-FMO has received funds from the EU, USAID and the Dutch Government with the purpose to invest directly in Climate Investor One, a facility raised by FMO and managed by Climate Fund Managers (CFM).
-Climate Investor One (CIO) is a blended finance, capital-recycling facility mandated with delivering renewable energy infrastructure projects in emerging markets through its contribution to each phase of a projects lifecycle.
-Climate Investor One will create sustainable positive impact on the environment and communities of developing countries.
+FMO is accredited by Green Climate Fund (GCF) and capitalizes on FMO's experience in mobilizing and enabling the private sector in developing countries towards low-emission and climate-resilient investments.
+FMO has received funds from the EU, USAID and the Dutch Government to invest directly in Climate Investor One (CIO), a facility raised by FMO and managed by Climate Fund Managers (CFM).
+CIO and the follow up Climate Investor Two (CI2) are blended finance, capital-recycling facilities mandated with delivering renewable energy infrastructure projects in emerging markets that contributes to each phase of a project's lifecycle.